Skip to main content

 Is it better to post carousels or single images for engagement?

-Carousels consistently outperform single images on both Instagram and LinkedIn because they increase dwell time - each swipe is an engagement signal.
+Carousels usually beat single images on Instagram and LinkedIn because they raise dwell time, and each swipe is an engagement signal.
 But a strong single image with a compelling caption beats a boring carousel every time.
 Format matters less than substance.

 What's the most underrated engagement strategy?